f4exb/sdrangel/plugins/feature/remotecontrol/readme.md

 The Layout fields control how the Controls and Sensors will be laid-out in the GUI.
 This can be set to be either Horizontally or Vertically.

 When the Protocol is set to VISA, additional buttons will be displayed under the tables that allow controls and sensors to be added or removed, as unlike when selecting
-TP-Link and Home Assitant devices, these are not automatically defined for most instruments.
+TP-Link and Home Assistant devices, these are not automatically defined for most instruments.
 Some basic controls are included for Rigol DP832 and Siglent SSA3032X.

 <h3>VISA Control Dialog</h3>